-This will allow them the opportunity to provide you information about their meeting.
+This will allow them the opportunity to provide you with information about their meeting.

 4-H participants must be a member of a Community Club and between the ages of 7 - 18 (by January 1, 2020).

-We have ten community clubs in Douglas County Kansas, who meet at various dates and locations across the
+We have ten community clubs in Douglas County Kansas, that meet at various dates and locations across

-Project Clubs are county wide groups who meet in regards to a specific project area.
+Project Clubs are county-wide groups that meet in regards to a specific project area.
 Participants must also be a